ava-labs/avalanche-docs/policies/third-party-tooling-policy.md

 confusion.
 Integrating numerous third-party technologies into our core documentation can lead to inconsistencies in style, tone, and format.
-By maintaining a clear separation between Avalanche integration materials and third-party technologies, we can provide developers with a cohesive experience that is tailored specifically to Avalanche integration.
+By maintaining a clear separation between Avalanche integration materials and third-party technologies, we can provide developers with a cohesive experience tailored specifically to Avalanche integration.

 ## Exceptions

 While our general policy excludes third-party documentation from our core developer resources, we recognize the importance of acknowledging major advancements and prominent adoptions within the web3 technology ecosystem.
-In exceptional situations, when a third-party technology or service demonstrates a majorly prominent adoption and is widely recognized as a de facto standard within the industry, we may provide a dedicated page with a brief description or a link to the official documentation or relevant resources for that technology.
+In exceptional situations, when a third-party technology or service demonstrates a majorly prominent adoption and is widely recognized as a standard within the industry, we may provide a dedicated page with a brief description or a link to the official documentation or relevant resources for that technology.

-These exceptions will be evaluated on a case-by-case basis by our documentation team, taking into consideration factors such as market share, community adoption, and overall impact on the Avalanche ecosystem.
+Our documentation team evaluates these exceptions on a case-by-case basis, taking into consideration factors such as market share, community adoption, and overall impact on the Avalanche ecosystem.

 ## Conclusion